Presigny/fake_world/readme_2pcf.txt

 PART III: Fit the 2pcf to find the gamma of the Soneira-Peebles

-Fit the curve using the variance through a XXX method.
+Fit the curve using the variance through a weighted non-linear least-square method.
 Possibility of reducing the interval of fit.

 PRO TIP: Fitting only on the positive part of the curve considering that the oscillation around zero represent a scale at which there is no more effect of the SP model